emerge-bii/emerge-bii.github.io/_pages/summerprogram.md

 This training, research, and professional development program is co-mentored by diverse EMERGE faculty, and spans scientific scales from microbes, to plants, to remote sensing, and key team science skills including communication, mentoring, and equity.

 Note that in order to participate and receive funding from the National Science Foundation, you must be a US citizen, US national, or permanent resident.
+(Interested non-residents/citizens with funding may be considered as space permits, and should apply indicating their self-funded status.)

 When: June 13th - June 24th, 2022